Last update October 21

 - Outdoor picnic sites, benches, shelters, trails, and recreational areas are available for use

-- All sports activity are allowed as long as they don’t include “Prolonged or deliberate contact while playing sports”
+- Team sports are limited to training sessions as long as they do not include “Prolonged or deliberate contact”

-- The Bare Bistro indoor dining-room and patio are open for eat-in as well as for takeout.
+- Only the Bare Bistro patio is open for eat-in. (no indoor dining) Takeout is also available.
 Alcohol is only allowed on the Bare Bistro patio or on your campsite/room/cabin as per provincial law.

 - The playground is open

-- The pool opened on Friday June 19th.
+- The pool is open.
 You cannot sit in the pool enclosure and it is limited to 9 users at a time in the enclosure.
 You can also use the lake at your own risk.

 - All indoor facilities are open but saunas remain closed by government order.